 In order to inform and align workforce policies and investments, FSSA released the Indiana Direct Service Workforce Plan (DSW Plan) in November of 2022.
 Beginning in fall 2021, FSSA partnered closely with the Indiana University School of Medicine Bowen Center for Health Workforce Research and Policy to conduct intensive research and planning in order to develop the plan.
-Additionally, FSSA established a first of its kind Direct Service Workforce Advisory Board and engaged a large group of stakeholders to identify challenges in the workforce, share potential strategies, and gauge the level of interest and support for each.
-This feedback along with continued input from individuals with lived experiences, the direct service workforce, providers, and advocacy organizations helped to inform and design the DSW Plan.
+Additionally, FSSA conducted extensive stakeholder engagement with individuals with lived experiences, the direct service workforce, providers, and advocacy organizations helped to inform and design the DSW Plan.
 FSSA is conducting additional stakeholder engagement through targeted outreach and surveys with incentives to respond to ensure better data is available for decision-making.
-For example, surveys are being added to the Certified Nursing Aide, Home Nursing Aide, and Qualified Medication Aide license applications and renewals to capture better information regarding demographics, current work status, type and place of work, etc.

 The Indiana Direct Service Workforce Plan focuses on three primary action areas to build and sustain this workforce: wages and benefits; definition, training, and pathways; and promotion and planning in collaboration with the Indiana Department of Health (IDOH).
-To make progress in these action areas, three corresponding workgroups will be convening in the coming months.
+To make progress in these action areas, three corresponding workgroups have been convening regularly in Q1 2023.

 As a major component of the wages and benefits action area of the Direct Service Workplace Plan, FSSA announced the Direct Service Workforce Investment Grants in November 2022 as a critical short-term strategy.
 The purpose of the grants is to support providers to invest in their Direct Service Workforce through recruitment and retention efforts, financial compensation, and wraparound benefits.
 This \$130 million grant opportunity was available only to HCBS providers that employ DSWs.
 In response to feedback received from stakeholders, 95% of the funding must be passed through directly to the DSWs.
-Three rounds of grants will be issued beginning in January 2023, with subsequent payments in the spring and summer of 2023.
+The first two of three equal rounds of the grant were issued to a total of 840 providers in January and March 2023, with the third payment scheduled for June 2023.
 As many states are also focusing on expanding the direct service provider workforce, we will continue to work closely with our peers across the country to build upon and implement other innovative ideas.
 We will also work to promote direct support work as a career path and to establish apprenticeship pathways that increase the workforce.
 These efforts will help build and retain the HCBS workforce.